n76/Local-GSM-Backend/README.md

 2. Mozilla publishes new CSV files once per day.

 At least on a Google Galaxy Nexus (Maguro), download and creation of the database is much slower than using the scripts at https://github.com/n76/lacells-creator though with a good data connection it can be done in a reasonable amount of time directly on the phone.

+If the database is generated using off phone scripts, then:

+1. In the advanced settings area you may wish to change the location of the directory that the backend uses to store databases to one that you find easy to download to.
+2. The database you push to the phone should be named lacells.db.new The backend will detect a new database file, cleanly close the old file, rename the old file to lacells.db.bak, rename the new file to lacells.db and open it.
+If a failure occurs, the backend will revert to the lacells.db.bak version of the database.

 Filtering
 =========